 - Models and inspires ethical behavior

-Professional development courses at Fresno Pacific University serve preschool through community college educators and administrators.
+Continuing Education courses at Fresno Pacific University serve preschool through community college educators and administrators.
 The primary goal of the center is to meet the needs of school districts and provide courses that strengthen the teachers and the students they serve.
 Courses are offered in a variety of formats: online, workshop, distance learning, seminar, conference and institute.

-CPD courses are primarily designed for educators who have baccalaureate degrees and appropriate teaching credentials.
+CE courses are primarily designed for educators who have baccalaureate degrees and appropriate teaching credentials.
 Courses in the 1000 series are graduate-level, professional development units that are not part of a degree but are designed in collaboration with school districts to meet specific professional development needs.
 Courses in the 900 series are graduate units that are not part of a degree program, but instead are primarily used for professional advancement.
 Students should seek approval of appropriate district or college officials before enrolling in these courses to satisfy any degree, state credential or local school district requirement.